 You can also open the Import Activity window directly from an asset, which causes the window to immediately display the import details for the selected asset.
-This is useful if you already know which asset’s import data you want to analyse.
-There are two ways to do this:
+To open the window from an asset choose from the following options:

 .